-Mortgage rates moved in different directions in the Cincinnati area this week.
+A number of closely-watched mortgage rates trended upward in the Cincinnati area this week.

-The mortgages in the survey for the current week had an average of 0.69 discount and origination points.
+For mortgages in this week’s survey, there were an average of 0.50 discount and origination points.

-Because the 15-year fixed is a popular mortgage for homeowners who want to refinance, the increase means that a refi is less lucrative than it would have been before the rate rise.
+Because the 15-year fixed is a popular mortgage for homeowners who want to refinance, the increase means that a refi is less advantageous than it would have been before the rate rise.

-The popular 5/1 adjustable-rate mortgage rate climbed 6 points this week, up to 3.44 percent.
-5/1 adjustable-rate mortgages allow property owners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.
-They are the most popular type of variable-rate mortgage.
+The popular 5/1 adjustable-rate mortgage rate stood at 3.50 percent.
+The most common variety of variable-rate mortgage, 5/1 ARMs allow homeowners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.

 Weekly mortgage survey